SajaHamade/RealTimeChatApp/README.md

 5.Run the backend server:
 cd chatServer
-npm start
+npm start ;
-for a successful run on your console you must see :
+for a successful run you must see on your console  :
 Server is Running
 Connected to mongodb
 user joined (then the socket id)